CentaurusInfra/alnair/storage-caching/file-system/README.md

 	kubectl delete -f alluxio-master-journal-pv.yaml
 	```

 	Wait several minutes for PV and PVC to be deleted.
-A brute-force way, not strongly recommended, is to use below command if thsi deletion takes an inordinate amount of time --
+A brute-force way, not strongly recommended, is to use below command if this deletion takes an inordinate amount of time --

 	```
-	# Not strongly recommended:
+	# _Weakly_ recommended:
 	kubectl delete --grace-period=0 --wait=false  pv/alluxio-journal-0 pv/alluxio-fuse3 pvc/alluxio-journal-alluxio-master-0
 	```